Yuanshi County

 Yuanshi County (元氏县 (元氏縣, Yuánshì Xiàn, Yuan's County)) is located in the southwest of Hebei Province, North China, 40 km to the south of Shijiazhuang, the provincial capital.
 Yuanshi County borders Gaoyi County to the south, Zhao County and Luancheng District to the east, Jingxing County to the west and Luquan District to its north.
+It is known as the birthplace of Emperor Ming of Han and Li Mu.